wp-plugins/my-calendar/readme.txt

 = 2.4.0 = [todo]

 FEATURES [2.4.0]
-* Add author limit tool
+* Add author limit tool [What is this?]
 * Create advanced search [PRO]
 * Option to post new events as blog posts [PRO]
+* Option to post new events while creating a page/post [PRO]
 * Feature: allow limiting of categories to specific member groups [PRO]
 * Import from RSS/iCal [PRO]
 * Create selectable event details templates [PRO]
 * Make only portions of events private (e.g., time and location for children's events, etc.) [PRO]
+* Add option to set event alarm or notification in .ics outputs [PRO]
+* Provide notifications of new events by category (to specific users or to lists of users; set up as user meta option?)
+[PRO]

 * Option to set default sort direction
-* Support hiding 'Host' field as option.
 * Refactor options storage
+* Add [day] select field to jumpbox; only visible if in 'day' time mode.
 * Create a template tag to show the date range for event groups; add support for this type of event set to {daterange}
 * Add filters to search query parameters
 * Update event taxonomies if category changed/source event taxonomy data from post?
-* Permanently retire #jd_calendar and generate custom IDs. [breaking change]
 * Custom link targets using mc_customize_details_link & template_redirect filter as pointer.
 * Handle stylesheet editing as additive (child styles), rather than editing the original stylesheet.
 * Update pickadate to version 3.6, if it's out.
-* Add option to set event alarm or notification in .ics outputs [PRO]

-MAJOR BUG FIXES
-* Stop setting all day events to end at midnight; use 11:59:59 and filter output

 = 2.4.0 =

+New features:
 * Set upcoming event class based on time, rather than date.
 * Add past/present class to today's events widget [todo]
+* Assign Custom All Day label for each event.
+* Support hiding 'Host' field as option. [needs testing; must update settings before will work]

+Bug fixes:
+* Stop setting all day events to end at midnight; use 11:59:59 and filter output

+Important Changes:
+* Remove references to #jd_calendar and generate custom IDs. [breaking change]

+= 2.3.28 =

+* Bug fix: Problem saving My Calendar URI if My Calendar is intended for use behind a secured location.
+* Update languages: French, German, Catalan

 = 2.3.27 =